Australian Institute of Health and Welfare (2023) Diabetes: Australian facts, AIHW, Australian Government, accessed 22 March 2023.

 Source: WHO 2019.

 For hospital diagnoses and procedures, a classification modified for Australia is used.
-Hospital data to 1997–98 used the ICD-9-CM (International Classification of Diseases and Related Health Conditions, Ninth Revision, Clinical Modification) classification.
-After 1997–98, the ICD-10-AM classification (International Statistical Classification of Diseases and Related Health Conditions, Tenth Revision, Australian Modification) was used.
+Hospital data were coded using the ICD-10-AM classification (International Statistical Classification of Diseases and Related Health Conditions, 10th Revision, Australian Modification).

 Block no: 621–638